 The testing data, over time, will be interesting to see for correlations, if any, between how a country coped with the pandemic, or issues like fatalities, and the tests they had.
 Generally, the hope is that more testing, done wisely, can detect cases earlier and thus prevent more deaths, as many medical sites and experts have explained.
 Note that some countries may not have had a particularly massive amount of tests, but appear to have better managed it and are slowly reopening their economies.

 Testing also involves many more issues than just getting test kits and actually conducting them – many more issues relate to how testing is decided upon, for which groups and how much resources are put into it. – Johanna Son, Reporting ASEAN editor.
-(Data from Worldometer and the World Bank.)
+(Data from Our World in Data.)

 Data visualisation by Yvonne T Chua.